 - range based loop: good, but again not as great for us because out loops are index based.

-- lambdas: I'm not touching that ugly syntax with a ten foot pole based on number of arguments.
-Maybe we could replace them with this.
+- lambdas: I'm not touching that ugly syntax with a ten foot pole

 - concepts: we should add transparently support for concept checking for nice and clear error messages to our templates.